core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'last_notif', with value the byte serialization of the transport-independent information of the latest multicast notification for the target resource, encoded as a CBOR byte string.
 The value of the CBOR byte string is formatted as defined in {{sssec-transport-independent-encoding}}.
 This parameter MAY be included.

-* 'next_not_before', with value the amount of seconds that will minimally elapse before the server sends the next multicast notification for the group observation of the target resource, encoded as a CBOR unsigned integer.
+* 'next_not_before', with value the number of seconds that will minimally elapse before the server sends the next multicast notification for the group observation of the target resource, encoded as a CBOR unsigned integer.
 This parameter MAY be included.

    This information can help a new client to align itself with the server's timeline, especially in scenarios where multicast notifications are regularly sent.
-Also, it can help synchronizing different clients when orchestrating a content distribution through multicast notifications.
+Also, it can help synchronizing different clients when orchestrating content distribution through multicast notifications.

 * 'ending', with value the time when the group observation of the target resource is planned to be canceled, encoded as a CBOR integer or as a CBOR floating-point number.
 The value is the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.
 This parameter MAY be included.